wemixarchive/go-wbft/README.md

 - `MixDigest`: a xor value of the previous block header's `MixDigest` and the current block's `RandaoReveal`
 - `RandaoReveal`: is a ECDSA signature of the proposer on some data(chainId, hard fork version, block height) using big-endian encoding.

-(Note: The randao system is implemented in v4.0, but selection of validators using randao system will be added in v4.5.)
+(Note: The randao system is implemented in current WBFT, but selection of validators using randao system will be added in a future version.)

 ### Reward System and Diligence Metrics
 WBFT rewards consist of two types: